rackerlabs/support-how-to/content/office-365/assign-global-admin-role-office-365.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-Organizations with multiple administrators may need to have more than one Global Administrator in Office 365.
+Organizations with multiple administrators might need to have more than one Global Administrator in Office 365.
 A Global Administrator account is required to access the [Office 365 Control Panel](https://office365.cp.rackspace.com).
-Global Administrators have almost unlimited access to your organizations settings and most of the data.
+Global Administrators have almost unlimited access to your organization's settings and most of the data.

 **Note:** Each Office 365 account is created with a default administrator account with the Global Administrator role.
 Credentials for the default administrator account are sent to the email address provided during the sign-up for Office 365 services.